[

 The data variable within the generateSignature function pertains to the payload transmitted via the webhook.
 This data can include event-related information, like order events, and is sent by Solidgate as part of the triggering HTTP request body.

-You need to retrieve the merchant wh_pk_ from the request headers and verify if you possess the corresponding credentials.
+Retrieve the merchant wh_pk_ from the request headers and verify if you possess the corresponding credentials.

 Generate a signature from the received body using the generateSignature function, as you would when sending a request to a gateway.